rnpbr/opennetworking-docs/docs/en/Ferramentas/index.md

 ## :octicons-search-24: **Step 2: Choosing a Monitoring Tool**

 After configuring the **br-lab** network, you can select the tool that best suits your needs.
-Each of the tools listed below offers specific functionalities for different types of monitoring, whether of network devices, traffic, or logs.
+Each of the tools listed below offers specific functionalities for different types of monitoring, whether for network devices, traffic, or logs.

 ### :material-compare-horizontal: **Tool Comparison**